What’s the difference between exact copies (duplicate content) and rehashed content?

 Search engines want fresh, unique content posted regularly, and likes it when this content is linked up properly to other relevant content at sites with high rankings.

 Google robots don’t like spam.
 They can’t even stand the smell of the stuff.
 Recently, they are not loving the content farms.
 Why?
-I think a major reason is that too many of these content farms collaborated with black hat SEOers, while taking advantage of hard working content producers, like us, and gamed Google’s
+I think a major reason is that too many of these content farms collaborated with black hat SEOers, while taking advantage of hard working content producers, like us, and gamed Google’s advertising program, Adsense, that is about to sunset.

 We can rebuild it.
 We have the technology.
 (Six million dollar man reference?
 Yes, I’m over forty) Here at Bangari, as part of Project Exodus, we are going to do stuff with that content that will supply the Internet and everyone else who needs it for their own sites, (not made for AdSense sites) with all the unique content they want.
 We are going to get “our due” as the suppliers of this content in ways that will make the big search engines our friends.
 We are going to buy, sell and trade this content as we earn passive revenue on it, that will always be divided fairly among those who produce it.
 We will also get affiliate revenue from very reputable sites like Amazon.com.